Red-Hat-EMEA-SSA-AppDev-Team/3scale-toolbox-demo/README.md

 - `ABSOLUTE_BASE_PATH`: absolute path to the working directory where you cloned this repository
 - `OCP_DOMAIN`: the application domain of the Red Hat OpenShift cluster hosting the 3scale API Manager.
 - `RH_SSO_HOSTNAME`: FQDN of the Red Hat Single Sign-On instance.
-- `RH_SSO_THREESCALE_SCALE_ZYNC_SECRET`: secret of the `threescale-zync` client in Red Hat Single Sign-On.
+- `RH_SSO_THREESCALE_ZYNC_SECRET`: secret of the `threescale-zync` client in Red Hat Single Sign-On.
 This client is used by the remote 3scale API Manager tenant to dynamically register and synchonize the service application credentials.
 - `THREESCALE_TENANT`: name of the remote 3scale API Manager tenant
 - `THREESCALE_TENANT_ACCESS_TOKEN`: access token with read-write permissions on all scopes of the remote 3scale API Manager tenant.
 - `THREESCALE_TENANT_ADMIN_PORTAL_HOSTNAME`: FQDN of the remote 3scale API Manager tenant.